karthikeyan-r/conf_track_mgmt/Assumptions_Algorithms.md

 //2: Sum of minutes for each sub array is calculated
 //3: Check whether it falls with session time duration
 ```
 >This algorithm is faster - since we are validating each subarray against session duration; it doesn't need to start from first point for each session.
-Also we are marking a presentation as *Scheduled* once it is added to session.
+Also we are marking a presentation as **Scheduled** once it is added to session.
 It reduces the combination of subarray count drastically & improves performance of this algorithm.

+**Based on the scheduling algorithm order of presentation in each session would be decided.
+Since this algorithm follows *Brute Force* based scheduling algorithm it gives different order of presentation output.
+But Duration range for each session specified is enforced in scheduling**

 # Class Diagram